rackerlabs/support-how-to/content/cloud-monitoring/alarm-language-generic-thresholds-made-easy-0.md

 -   Don't run a DIY nagios server.
 -   Our [flexible alerting
     language](https://developer.rackspace.com/docs/cloud-monitoring/v1/developer-guide/#alarm-language)
-    puts you in control, don&rsquo;t bother with an awkward JSON API for defining thresholds.
+    puts you in control, don't bother with an awkward JSON API for defining thresholds.
 -   Supports dual stacks, both IPv4 and IPv6.
 -   Send an alert to different [notification addresses depending on severity](https://developer.rackspace.com/docs/cloud-monitoring/v1/developer-guide/#document-api-operations/notification-plans-operations).
--   Monitor your website from up to [5 different locations.](https://developer.rackspace.com/docs/cloud-monitoring/v1/developer-guide/#listing-monitoring-zones) Set the policy you&rsquo;d like to execute on mixed results.
+-   Monitor your website from up to [5 different locations.](https://developer.rackspace.com/docs/cloud-monitoring/v1/developer-guide/#listing-monitoring-zones) Set the policy you want to execute on mixed results.
 -   Reduce false alerts on network hiccups.
 -   Start monitoring faster and spend less sysadmin time on making sure that server stays up.